Model theoretic properties of metric valued fields: The theory of metric valued fields

-On the other hand, this sentence cannot be realised in $R$, since every member of value $1$ is invertible. \end{proof}

 Therefore, if we are to hope for a reasonable model theoretic treatment of valued fields, the entire field should be considered as an unbounded structure.
-Unbounded metric structures are discussed in \cite{BenYaacov:Unbounded}, where we also introduce the \emph{emboundment} process whereby unbounded structures can be turned into bounded ones through the addition of a single point at infinity.
-In the case of a valued field, the resulting structure is the projective line, which is a natural algebraic object in itself.
-It will be more convenient to consider the projective line directly, rather than as the emboundment of the field.
+Unbounded metric structures are discussed in \cite{BenYaacov:Unbounded}, where we also introduce an \emph{emboundment} process whereby unbounded structures can be turned into bounded ones through the addition of a single point at infinity.
+In the case of a valued field, the resulting structure can be naturally identified (as a set of points) with the projective line, which is a natural object in itself.
+For our purposes it will be more convenient to consider the projective line directly, rather than as the emboundment of the field (and one can check that the two structures are interdefinable).
 As in the general case of emboundment, even though the field language contains function symbols, these do not pass on to the projective line.
-Indeed, the mapping $\bigl( [x:1], [y:1] \bigr) \mapsto [x+y:1]$ is ill defined at $\bigl( [1:0], [1:0] \bigr)$, and similarly $\bigl( [x:1], [y:1] \bigr) \mapsto [xy:1]$ is ill defined at $\bigl( [0:1], [1:0] \bigr)$.
+Indeed, the addition map $\bigl( [x:1], [y:1] \bigr) \mapsto [x+y:1]$ is ill defined at $\bigl( [1:0], [1:0] \bigr)$, and similarly $\bigl( [x:1], [y:1] \bigr) \mapsto [xy:1]$ is ill defined at $\bigl( [0:1], [1:0] \bigr)$.
 We shall therefore have to do, at least for the time being, with a purely relational language (this will be remedied later on when we consider projective spaces of higher dimension).